MicrosoftDocs/win32/desktop-src/SysMon/systemmonitor-logfilename.md

 ---
 title: SystemMonitor.LogFileName property
-description: Retrieves or sets the name of a log file to use as the source of counter values displayed in the System Monitor. ms.assetid: 'a93d1c98-4875-4d8e-940c-4443d1e585e6'
+description: Retrieves or sets the name of a log file to use as the source of counter values displayed in the System Monitor. ms.assetid: a93d1c98-4875-4d8e-940c-4443d1e585e6
+keywords:
+- LogFileName property SysMon
-keywords: ["LogFileName property SysMon", "LogFileName property SysMon , SystemMonitor class", "SystemMonitor class SysMon , LogFileName property"]
+- LogFileName property SysMon , SystemMonitor class
+- SystemMonitor class SysMon , LogFileName property
 topic_type:
 - apiref
 api_name: